 Yatai seat a handful of people and serve things like yakitori (grilled meat skewers), hot pot or ramen, with plentiful booze flowing.
 Find one that looks to your liking, grab a seat (or join the queue) and chow down.
 And if you’re in the Nakasu area, you’re already in the right place to explore Fukuoka’s nightlife.

-If you’re heading here by train, don’t search for Fukuoka Station—you’ll end up in Toyama!
-The main station in the city is called Hakata and it can be reached in five hours from Tokyo on the bullet train for around ¥22,000.
+Pro tip: If you’re heading to Fukuoka by train, don’t search for Fukuoka Station—you’ll end up in Toyama!
+The main station in Fukuoka is called Hakata and it can be reached in five hours from Tokyo on the bullet train for around ¥21,810, without discounts.

-The route is covered by the Japan Rail Pass but you’ll need to change at Shin Osaka, Shin Kobe or Okayama, as the pass doesn’t cover the direct (and fastest) Nozomi trains.
+The Tokyo to Fukuoka rail route is covered by the Japan Rail Pass but you’ll need to change at Shin-Osaka, Shin-Kobe or Okayama, as the pass doesn’t cover the direct (and fastest) Nozomi trains.
 But if you time the connection right you’ll only add 40 minutes to your journey.